(Hot Finnish guy Peter Franzén, Source)

 In Finland, there is no concept of masculinity such as “pretty boys”, or “bishonen”.
 Bishonen means that a guy can look pretty and still be a gentleman, still be strong and assertive, still be able to build houses and cut trees.
 These type of guys are extremely popular in East-Asia, especially China, Japan and Korea, simply because they look good!
 However, if a Finnish guy is fashionable and flirts, he is Swedish-like. #enhyväksy #disapproves #frowns

 “YOU TRAITOR!
 HOW CAN YOU BE SWEDISH-LIKE!
-WE FINNISH BOYS ARE SUPPOSED TO BE BETTER!”
+WE FINNISH GUYS ARE SUPPOSED TO BE BETTER!”

 But please use your brains and plan strategically for a little bit.
 Go google “how to confess without seeming awkward”, for example.
 If you need an additional brain to strategize with you, I’m always here HAHA.